 - Location History reminders in your Maps Timeline.
 Now, when you see places you've visited in your Timeline, we'll remind you that it's because you turned on Location History — which you can easily turn off right there in your Timeline.

 We’re also introducing new, industry-leading transparency and permission features on Android 12.
 The new OS includes a Privacy Dashboard where you will see a timeline of when apps accessed your camera, microphone, or device location.
 We’ve also added indicators that show when your camera or microphone are in use, as well as easy toggles to disable access to both across your device.
 And you can now choose to share your approximate location with an app instead of a precise one.

 Building products that are secure by defaultAs recent high-profile third-party security incidents show, your information isn’t private if it’s not secure.
-With AI-driven technologies that protect billions of users around the world, our products are secure by default: every day, we block 100 million phishing attempts and 15 billion spam messages in Gmail and encrypt 4 billion photos.
+With AI-driven technologies that protect billions of users around the world, our products are secure by default: every day, we block 100 million phishing attempts, 15 billion spam messages in Gmail, check 1 billion saved passwords for exposure and encrypt 4 billion photos.
 And Safe Browsing on Chrome and most other browsers helps keep the rest of the Internet secure, automatically protecting more than 4 billion devices.

 One of the biggest security risks is still the continued reliance on passwords — they’re often easy to crack, used across multiple sites, or stolen in phishing attacks.
 That’s why we’ve been working towards a password-free future — focusing on safer ways to authenticate your identity and building multiple layers of protection into your Google Account, like automatic enrollment in 2-step verification.

 But because passwords are still required for most online accounts, we’ve also continued to improve our Password Manager, built directly into Chrome, Android and now iOS, to help you create, remember, save and auto-fill passwords across the web.
 Today, we announced new enhancements to Password Manager: